genjax-dev/genjax-chi/README.md

 ## Implementation strategy

 The implementation strategy is based on: [Handling effects with JAX](https://colab.research.google.com/drive/1HGs59anVC2AOsmt7C4v8yD6v8gZSJGm6#scrollTo=OHUTBFIiHJu3) extended to support dynamically specified handlers.
-As in the original, handlers are staged out (zero-cost, not dynamically dispatched).
-This implementation also takes inspiration from [Zero-cost Effect Handlers by Staging](http://ps.informatik.uni-tuebingen.de/publications/schuster19zero.pdf) - without automatic insertion of staging annotations.
+As in the original, handlers are staged out (zero-cost, not dynamically dispatched) by the compositional tracing provided by `jax`.

+This implementation also takes inspiration from [Zero-cost Effect Handlers by Staging](http://ps.informatik.uni-tuebingen.de/publications/schuster19zero.pdf) - sans automatic insertion of staging annotations.
+The inference interfaces exposed handle lifting/splicing/jitting internally (manually).

 ## Tour